-Which variable or variables are likely to be important?
-(These variables can help design factorial or screening experiments.)
+- What are the likely crucial variables?
+(These variables can aid in designing factorial or screening experiments.)

-Approximately what effect is caused by changing a given variable by a certain amount?
-(This effect can be used to determine high, intermediate and low settings for the experiment.)
+- What’s the estimated impact of modifying a specific variable by a given measure?
+(This impact can be employed to determine high, intermediate, and low settings for the experiment.)

-Is there a combination of variables that causes the process to break down?
-(A combination of this kind can be used to help determine which experimental region to study or which type of experimental design to use.)
+- Is there a combination of variables that disrupts the process?
+(This kind of combination can help in deciding the experimental region to study or the type of experimental design to use.)

-These questions can be partially answered by data mining.
-Artificial neural networks are just one of many possible data mining techniques that can be used.
-The results of the data mining provide further input into the DOE process.
+These questions can be partially addressed via data mining.
+Among many data mining techniques, artificial neural networks are one viable option.
+The findings from the data mining can then feed into the DOE process.

-I used the data in Table 1 to train and validate a neural net.
-The variable PH Time is the preheat time in seconds, PH Distance is the distance from the board to the preheat element in centimeters, and Defects is the coded number of defects per unit.
-The model produced by the neural net is shown in Figure 1.
+Using the data from Table 1, I trained and validated a neural network.
+The variable PH Time indicates the preheat time in seconds, PH Distance represents the distance from the board to the preheat element in centimeters, and Defects signify the coded number of defects per unit.
+The model generated by the neural network is depicted in Figure 1.

-Because I created the model using happenstance data, the results must be validated.
-DOE methods applied to the actual process can provide the experimental validation; use the model to provide the starting point for the experiments.
-If the data are in fact valid, the neural network VDOE will start the experiment much closer to the optimum, thereby greatly reducing the amount of real-world experimenting required.
-The cost savings mean that you will be able to conduct many more experiments within your DOE budget, thus being able to make improvements more quickly.
+Given that I constructed the model using happenstance data, it’s crucial to validate the results.
+DOE methods used on the actual process can provide the necessary experimental validation; the model should serve as the initial point for these experiments.
+If the data is indeed valid, the neural network-based VDOE will kick off the experiment much closer to the optimum, significantly minimizing the amount of real-world experimenting needed.
+The resultant cost savings will enable more experiments within your DOE budget, thereby facilitating quicker improvements.